narimenmokrani1/make-up-finder/README.md

 ### Stretch Goals
 - As a user, I want to be able to add the products I want to a cart
 -  As a user, I want to be able to save the product i want somewhere so i can access them when i want
+- As a user, I should be able to give a stars rating
 ## References used

 - [Unsplash](https://unsplash.com/)